 Testing service providers use various testing techniques and methods for checking the quality of software products.
 The choice of testing approach depends on a particular software application under test, the customer’s requirements, project deadlines and other factors.

 System testing and integration testing.
-Wherein do they differ?
+What’s the difference?

-- System testing is the process through which the product is tested as a whole (not a module) so that to verify the behavior of the whole system and detect defects in it.
+- It is the process through which the product is tested as a whole (not a module) so that to verify the behavior of the whole system and detect defects in it.
 At that, the product under test must properly perform its functions, namely in accordance with the customer requirements.
-As far as integration testing is concerned it helps to verify the performance, functional and reliability of integrated systems or components by using test drivers or test stubs.

 - System testing does not deal with verification of the code and its visual component.
 Integration testing helps to know how the multiple software modules work together.

 - System testing is the black box testing technique, while combination of white box test design technique with black box test design technique is used for integration testing.